 But—best of all—it has helped me to strike the perfect balance between working and momming.
 When I asked my new boss about working from home, he said, “As long as you’re getting your work done, do what makes you happy.”

 I don’t think I’ve ever been happier–not only in getting to be with my child–but also in deep, unwavering satisfaction with my job.
 I already enjoyed my job.
 Now I love it, and feel deep loyalty toward it.
 I’m willing to fight for it–to constantly strive to improve and get better, just so that I can keep it.

 By working from home, I’ve realized that I enjoy my days in the office, too.
 I like getting dressed and having adult conversations, forming new relationships and feeling part of a team.
 Now I appreciate the three days a week that I’m there, instead of dreading them.
-Not to mention it gives me just the right amount of time away from Linden to keep me focused when I’m with him.
+Not to mention it gives me just the right amount of time away from L to keep me focused when I’m with him.

 And the rest of the time, I can set up camp at our dilapidated dining room table—my little boy crawling around nearby, sunshine streaming in through our kitchen windows, graphics about stream health pulled up on my screen.
 Quite honestly, being a working mom has never felt so wonderful.

 All of this has made me realize that working and having kids doesn’t have to be about “doing it all” or “having it all” (two phrases that are commonly applied to women who work and have children), and that if your job makes you feel like you are trying to do it all, maybe you need to find a new one.